nccgroup/Sniffle/README.md

   -c {37,38,39}, --advchan {37,38,39}
-                        Advertising channel to listen on -r RSSI, --rssi RSSI  Filter packets by minimum RSSI -e, --extadv          Capture BT5 extended (auxiliary) advertising -l, --longrange       Use long range (coded) PHY for primary advertising
+                        Advertising channel to listen on -r RSSI, --rssi RSSI  Filter packets by minimum RSSI -l, --longrange       Use long range (coded) PHY for primary advertising
 ```

 The scanner command line arguments work the same as the sniffer.
 The purpose of
-the scanner utility is to passively gather a list of nearby devices advertising,
+the scanner utility is to gather a list of nearby devices advertising, and
-without having the deluge of fast scrolling data you get with the sniffer
+actively issue scan requests for observed devices, without having the deluge
+of fast scrolling data you get with the sniffer utility.
+The hardware/firmware
-utility.
-The hardware/firmware works exactly the same, but the scanner utility
+will enter an active scanning mode where it will report received advertisements,
+issue scan requests for scannable ones, and report received scan responses.
-will record and report observed MAC addresses only once without spamming the
+The scanner utility will record and report observed MAC addresses only once
-display.
-Once you're done capturing advertisements, press Ctrl-C to stop
+without spamming the display.
+Once you're done capturing advertisements, press
-scanning and report the results.
-The scanner will show the last advertisement
+Ctrl-C to stop scanning and report the results.
+The scanner will show the last
-and scan response from each target.
-Scan results will be sorted by RSSI in
+advertisement and scan response from each target.
+Scan results will be sorted
-descending order.
+by RSSI in descending order.

 ## Usage Examples